 - Boat Ramp

-The Boat Ramp is available at the lake for fishing, small boating and canoeing.
+The Boat Ramp is available at the lake for fishing, small boating, canoeing, kayaking, and paddleboarding.

 Gasoline boat motors and sailboats are not permitted to operate on the lake.